 "She's okay, Tiberius.
-I think she will need just a few more days before the nanites have her able to move around."
+I think she'll need a few more days before the nanites have her able to move around."

 Tiberius nodded cheerily.
 "Well that's another thing going right for our side then.
 I was almost beginning to believe that this suicide mission was actually going to go badly for us."

 Gaius let out a bark of laughter.
-"I think the fact that it is still certain death rules it as going badly for us, Tib."
+"I think the fact that it's still certain death rules it as going badly for us, Tib."

-The darker turian merely shrugged his shoulders.
-"But we have already won, brother!
-We have won and they don't know it yet."
+His companion merely shrugged his shoulders.
+"But we've already won, brother!
+We've won and they don't know it yet."

 Tiberius leaned back against a low table set behind him and smirked.
 "And I can't wait to see their faces when we show up and they realize it."